BUSINESS OPPORTUNITY (BIZ OPP) RULE

 - Sellers are required to indicate whether they maintain a cancellation or refund policy.
 If so, a statement describing the policy must be attached;

-- Sellers must indicate whether they have expressly or impliedly represented how much money a prospective purchase can earn.
+- Sellers must indicate whether they have expressly or implicitly represented how much money a prospective purchase can earn.
 If so, sellers must attached an Earnings Claim Statement to the Disclosure Document; and

 - Sellers are required to list contact information for at least ten people that have purchased a business opportunity therefrom.
 If there are fewer than ten, sellers must list everyone.
 Sellers are also required to update the list every month, until ten people have purchased the business opportunity.
 The Disclosure Document must also clearly and conspicuously state that: “If you buy a business opportunity from the seller, your contact information can be disclosed in the future to other buyers.”